 Skip to content

 Build your first cyber range in 60 minutes using Crucible.
-This guide creates a basic penetration testing lab with automated scenario progression.
+This quick start walks through creating a basic penetration testing lab with automated scenario progression in five steps.
+These steps are:

 What You Will Build